lshvetsov/MS_Typescript/summary/notes.md

 # Lesson 2.
 Interfaces

+Generally, the way how an object can be described in TS.

 - interface is a contract, which describe a type (data structure) but can't be instantiated itself,
 - benefits: shorthand names for common types, consistency over types in use,
 - interfaces are deleted (as well as types) when compiling to JS